KrishanBhasin/security-advice/index.md

 If possible, consider getting a Chromebook.
 This is a simplified computer, far more secure than an ordinary laptop, that can only run the Chrome browser.

 Never put USB drives (flash drives) in your computer.
 This is an extremely common attack route.
 Plugging anything into a USB port is high risk.

 ## Text Messages

-Use  WhatsApp  or  Signal  (from Open Whisper Systems) for sending text messages, and for group chat.
+Use WhatsApp for sending text messages, and for group chat.

-WhatsApp offers similar protection to Signal, but Facebook will know everything about who you messaged and when.
-For this reason, we recommend sticking with Signal.

-Avoid SMS  (regular text messages) or iMessage for private messaging.
+**Avoid SMS (regular text messages)** or iMessage for private messaging.
 If you must use Facebook Messenger, make sure to turn on private conversations.

 Treat Twitter and Slack as a public forum,  even if you use their private message features.